The Signs of a Fake Friend Aren't Always Obvious

 If someone is "friends" with you for any reason besides the fact that you are who you are, that's a tell-tale sign of a fake friend.

+Of course everyone wants to get their way all the time, but you can't always get exactly what you want.
+Sometimes we have to make compromises when we're interacting with other people.
 This doesn't mean you have to change your beliefs about life or anything.
-It just means being generous with the smaller things.
+It just means friends should be generous about smaller things and practice compromising.
 For example, if you want to see a movie together, but can't agree on what to watch, real friends are flexible enough to come up with an alternate solution.

 The same is true if they bring you down by always dumping their negative feelings on you.
-If all they ever do is vent about their problems when they're around you, you're probably being used as an emotional rag doll.
+If all they ever do is vent about their problems when they're around you, you're probably being used as an emotional punching bag.

-Another way that you can tell that someone doesn't care what you have to say is if they never reference something that you said in the past.
-There's no, "I made these cookies without peanuts because I remember you mentioned you were allergic," or "Let's go see that zombie movie because I remember you said you like horror."
+Another way that you can tell that someone doesn't care about what you have to say is if they never reference something that you said in the past.
+They rarely say things like, "I made these cookies without peanuts because I remember you mentioned you were allergic," or "Let's go see that zombie movie because I remember you said you like horror."

 This is different from someone who is just forgetful every once in awhile.
 A fake friend never absorbs what you said in the first place, so they have no way of remembering.
 More importantly, they just don't care, so they will rarely if ever mention things that you told them in the past.

-A real friend, on the other hand, listens to what you say.
+A real friend listens to what you say.
 They make note of the important stuff without even thinking about it, and they'll naturally bring it up later when it's relevant.
-It's effortless for them because they actually care.
+This should be effortless for a real friend because they should actually care about you.
 You also won't have to fight to be heard or to keep them from changing the subject constantly.

 What's the Difference Between a Real Friend and a Fake Friend?

-When someone you know goes on and on about how they won't be nice or respectful to someone unless they've "earned" it, be careful.
-Be especially suspicious if they expect some kind of "loyalty" simply because they associate with you.
+When someone you know goes on and on about how they won't be nice or respectful to someone unless they've "earned" it, be careful around them.
+Be especially suspicious if they expect some kind of loyalty from you simply because they associate with you.
 This person could easily be a fake friend.

 Good friends are good to everyone.
-When you have character, there's no need for loyalty.
+When you are a good person, it truly shows.

 Your Experiences With Fake Friends